Heinrich Müller (Gestapo): Disappearance

-In 1967, in Panama City, a man named Francis Willard Keith was accused of being Müller.
-West German diplomats pressed Panama to extradite him for trial.
+In 1967, a man in Panama City named Francis Willard Keith was accused of being Müller.
+West German diplomats pressed the Panamanian government to extradite him for trial.
 West German prosecutors said Sophie Müller, 64, had seen photos of Keith and identified him as her long-missing husband.
 However, Keith was released once fingerprints proved he was not Müller.

 The CIA investigation concluded: "There is little room for doubt that the Soviet and Czechoslovak [intelligence] services circulated rumors to the effect that Müller had escaped to the West ... to offset the charges that the Soviets had sheltered the criminal ...
 There are strong indications but no proof that Müller collaborated with [the Soviets].
 There are also strong indications but no proof that Müller died [in Berlin]."
-The CIA apparently remained convinced at that time that if Müller had survived the war, he was being harboured within the Soviet Union.
-But when the Soviet Union collapsed in 1991 and the Soviet archives were opened, no evidence to support this belief emerged.
+The CIA apparently remained convinced at that time that if Müller had survived the war, he was being harboured within the USSR.
+However, when the USSR collapsed in 1991 and the Soviet archives were opened, no evidence to support this belief emerged.
 The U.S. National Archives commentary concludes: "More information about Müller's fate might still emerge from still secret files of the former Soviet Union.
 The CIA file, by itself, does not permit definitive conclusions.
 Taking into account the currently available records, the authors of this report conclude that Müller most likely died in Berlin in early May 1945."
 By the 1990s, it was in any case increasingly unlikely Müller, who was born in 1900, would be alive even if he had survived the war.

-In 2008, German historian Peter Longerich published a biography of Heinrich Himmler—translated into English in 2012—that contained an unsubstantiated account of Müller's last known whereabouts.
-According to reports from Himmler's adjutant Werner Grothmann, Müller was with Himmler at Flensburg on 11 May 1945 and accompanied Himmler and other SS officers as they attempted to escape the Allies on foot.
+In 2008, German historian Peter Longerich published a biography of Himmler—translated into English in 2012—that contained an unsubstantiated account of Müller's last known whereabouts.
+According to reports from Himmler's adjutant, Werner Grothmann, Müller was with Himmler at Flensburg on 11 May 1945 and accompanied Himmler and other SS officers as they attempted to escape the Allies on foot.
 Himmler and Müller parted company at Meinstedt, after which Müller was not seen again.

 In 2013, Johannes Tuchel, the head of the Memorial to the German Resistance, claimed Müller's body was found in August 1945 by a work crew cleaning up corpses and was one of 3,000 buried in a mass grave on the site of a former Jewish cemetery in Berlin-Mitte.
 While Tuchel was confident he had solved the mystery, whether Müller is actually there has not been confirmed.
 Nonetheless, the uncertainty of Müller's ultimate end and/or whereabouts has only served to nourish the "mysterious power" that the Gestapo elicits even to the present.